Spatio-Temporal Pricing for Ridesharing Platforms: The Spatial-Temporal Pricing Mechanism

 Now consider the scenario where driver $2$ deviated, and took the trip $(A,B,0)$ at time $0$ instead.
 If driver $1$ followed the mechanism's dispatch at time $0$, both drivers are at $(B,1)$ at time $1$, and the welfare-optimal outcome is to pick up rider $1$.
 Individual rationality requires that the highest amount of payment we can collect from rider $1$ is $8$.
 Budget balance and envy-freeness of drivers then imply that drivers $1$ and $2$ are each paid at most $4$ at time $1$.
 If driver $2$ is going to deviate at time $0$ and relocate to $B$, driver $1$ may deviate from the mechanism's dispatch and relocate to $(A,1)$ instead.
 In this case, at time $1$ it is welfare optimal for driver $1$ to pick up rider $2$.
 Her payment for the trip $(A,A,1)$ is at least $5$, for otherwise rider $3$ envies the outcome of rider $2$.
 This is better than following the mechanism and get utility at most 4. \end{proof}

-A natural variation of the STP mechanism is to consider the driver-optimal analog, which always computes a driver-optimal CE plan at the beginning of the planning horizon, or upon deviation of any driver.
-This mechanism pays each driver the externality she brings to the economy, $\Psi_{\driverNode_i}$, and corresponds to the reasoning of the VCG mechanism.
-The driver-optimal mechanism is, however, not incentive compatible.
-See Appendix~\ref{appx:driver_opt_mech} for a detailed example and explanation.
+A natural variation on the STP mechanism is the driver-optimal analog, which always computes a driver-optimal CE plan at the beginning of the planning horizon, or upon the deviation of any driver.
+Under this mechanism, a driver's continuation payoff from some location and time onward is equal to her ``marginal product'', i.e. the welfare-loss in the economy from losing a driver at this location and time.
+Despite the fact that it reflects the payments of a VCG mechanism, the following example shows that the driver-optimal mechanism is not incentive compatible.
+This is because a driver's marginal product can increase over time, as the set of trips that can be completed by the rest of the drivers becomes smaller.
+In these scenarios, the driver may deviate from the mechanism's dispatch, trigger a recomputation of the downstream plan, and get paid the updated, higher marginal product in the subsequent periods.